Under Pressure: How Incorporating Time-Pressured Performance Tests Prepares Students for the Bar Exam and Practice

 Law Review Article

-bar examination, speeded tests, formative assessment, law school curriculum, skills testing, legal writing programs
+bar passage barriers, knowledge and skills, law school curriculum, bar passage, bar examination, speeded tests, formative assessment, skills testing, legal writing programs

 “Houston, we have a problem.”
 In 1970, an explosion on board the Apollo 13 spacecraft’s flight to the moon damaged the air filtration system, causing carbon monoxide to build up in the cabin.
 The astronauts on board would be dead in mere hours if the system could not be fixed or replaced.
 NASA’s Mission Control in Houston, Texas called for engineers, scientists, and technicians to work with a set of materials identical to those on the spacecraft to build a filtration system under extreme time pressure.
 The result may have been ugly, inelegant, and far from perfect, but it saved the astronauts’ life.
 The Apollo 13 situation may be a dramatic example of problem solving, creativity, and completing a task under extreme time pressure with life or death consequences; however, lawyers also work in stressful environments, under time pressure, while juggling multiple tasks involving life, liberty, or millions of dollars.
 How do recent law school graduates perform when facing a time-sensitive task when the stakes are high, when they are accustomed from law school of having several weeks or more, with feedback along the way, to complete that type of assignment?